-We need to raise additional capital to fund our operations.
+\We need to raise additional capital to fund our operations.
 The manner in which we raise any additional funds may affect the value of your investment in our common stock.

-As of June 30, 2011, we had incurred approximately \$173.5 million of cumulative net losses and had approximately \$130.3 million of cash and cash equivalents.
-We anticipate that our cash resources will be sufficient to fund our operations until early 2013.
-However, changes may occur that would consume our existing capital prior to that time, including the scope and progress of our research and development efforts and changes in governmental regulation.
+As of March 31, 2012, we had incurred approximately \$212.1 million of cumulative net losses and had approximately \$128.0 million of cash and cash equivalents.
+We anticipate that our cash resources will be sufficient to fund our operations into the second half of 2013.
+However, changes may occur that would consume our existing capital prior to that time, including expansion of the scope, and/or slower than expected progress of, our research and development efforts and changes in governmental regulation.
 Actual costs may ultimately vary from our current expectations, which could materially impact our use of capital and our forecast of the period of time through which our financial resources will be adequate to support our operations.
-Specifically, we commenced the PICASSO 3 pivotal trial for IV palifosfamide early in the third quarter of 2010.
-We have estimated the sufficiency of our cash resources based in part on this trial design and our timing expectations for enrollment in the study.
-We also recently assumed responsibility for two product candidates under our exclusive channel partnership with Intrexon Corporation and we expect that the costs associated with these and additional product candidates will increase the level of our overall research and development expenses significantly going forward.
+We have estimated the sufficiency of our cash resources based in part on the trial design for our PICASSO 3 pivotal trial and our adaptive Phase 3 trial in front-line SCLC for IV palifosfamide and our current timing expectations for enrollment of the studies, which may change based on the progression of enrollment.
+We have also assumed responsibility for the advancement of two product candidates in the clinic under our exclusive channel partnership with Intrexon and we expect that the costs associated with these and additional product candidates will increase the level of our overall research and development expenses significantly going forward.
+Although our forecasts for expenses and the sufficiency of our capital resources takes into account our plans to develop the Intrexon products, we assumed development responsibility for these products on January 6, 2011 and the actual costs associated therewith may be significantly in excess of forecasted amounts.

-Although our forecasts for expenses and the sufficiency of our capital resources takes into account our plans to develop the Intrexon products, we have only recently assumed development responsibility for these products and the actual costs associated therewith may be significantly in excess of forecast amounts.
-In addition to these factors our actual cash requirements may vary materially from our current expectations for a number of other factors that may include, but are not limited to, changes in the focus and direction of our development programs, competitive and technical advances, costs associated with the development of our product candidates, our ability to secure partnering arrangements, and costs of filing, prosecuting, defending and enforcing our intellectual property rights.
+In addition to above factors, our actual cash requirements may vary materially from our current expectations for a number of other factors that may include, but are not limited to, changes in the focus and direction of our development programs, competitive and technical advances, costs associated with the development of our product candidates, our ability to secure partnering arrangements, and costs of filing, prosecuting, defending and enforcing our intellectual property rights.
 If we exhaust our capital reserves more quickly than anticipated, regardless of the reason, and we are unable to obtain additional financing on terms acceptable to us or at all, we will be unable to proceed with development of some or all of our product candidates on expected timelines and will be forced to prioritize among them.